|

 (especially on Sundays), and I'd rather shop for a new

 rifle than for new clothes.
-We do have kind of a
+My idea of "accessorizing" is decking

 Actually, when Rick and I first met, he wanted enough